AU-Avengers/docs.toum.gg/docs/roles/neutral/evil/Jester.md

 The **Jester** wins by getting themselves ejected in a meeting.

+If enabled, when the Jester wins, they may leave the game in victory and **haunt** another player, choosing to kill someone from the players who voted for them.

 ### Abilities

 |                                               Button                                                |  Ability  |                                                            Description                                                             |        Type        |